ToMattBan/Lazit_CSS/README.md

     enabled: Define if the projects needs or not reponsive classes
     initial: Define the initial of the utility
     measureUnit: Define the measure unit of the utility, if the measure defined here is inexistent, pixel will be used as a fallback
-  }
+    useDirections: Define if the classes must use the directions (e.g.: _mt for margin top) }
   ```